SpikingBrain: Spiking Brain-inspired Large Models: Results

 \item \textbf{Proposed scheme (event-driven spiking computing + INT8 weight quantization)}: The MAC energy consumption $E$ is estimated based on "spike-triggered weight additions", i.e.,

 With an average spike count of 1.13 and INT8 (weight) addition energy consumption of approximately 0.03 pJ per operation, the average MAC energy cost is about 0.034 pJ (1.13 × 0.03 pJ). \end{itemize}

 The results show that our scheme reduces energy consumption by 97.7\% compared with FP16 MACs and by 85.2\% compared with INT8 MACs, yielding energy-efficiency improvements of up to 43.48× and 6.76×, respectively.
 This demonstrates the effectiveness of combining spiking-driven computation with quantization to significantly reduce energy overhead, while maintaining precision degradation within a controllable range.
+However, these energy-efficiency estimates are based on idealized assumptions regarding asynchronous hardware behavior.
+Hardware challenges underlying these estimates and corresponding directions toward practical realization are discussed in Appendix~\ref{app:async_hardware}.